int128/appengine-scala-starter/README.md

     <application>myapp</application>
 ```

-Then, invoke sbt and start a development server.
+Then, build and start a development server.

 ```
+$ gulp
 $ sbt

 > appengineDevServer